Health News Roundup: UK conducts random coronavirus testing; Greece confirms first coronavirus case and more

 Carnival-going German couple contract coronavirus, authorities fear it has spread

 A German couple who have contracted the coronavirus had taken part in local carnival celebrations and also visited the Netherlands in the 10 days before they were diagnosed, officials said on Wednesday.
-Authorities in the western German state of North Rhine-Westphalia are now racing to stop the coronavirus spreading and are tracking down people the couple has been in contact with in their home district of Heinsberg.
+Authorities in the western German state of North Rhine-Westphalia are now racing to stop the coronavirus spreading and are tracking down people the couple has been in contact with within their home district of Heinsberg.
+Trump says coronavirus risk in the U.S. is low; CDC confirms first case of unknown origin

-Trump says cable TV overplays coronavirus, U.S health officials tell Americans to prepare

-U.S. President Donald Trump accused two cable TV news channels of presenting the danger from the coronavirus in as bad a light as possible and upsetting financial markets, even as public health officials warned Americans to prepare for a likely local outbreak.
-Trump on Wednesday wrote on Twitter that CNN and MSNBC, both of which frequently criticize him, "are doing everything possible to make (the coronavirus) look as bad as possible, including panicking markets," adding: "USA in great shape!"
+President Donald Trump told Americans on Wednesday that the risk from coronavirus remained "very low," and placed Vice President Mike Pence in charge of the U.S. response to the looming global health crisis.
+At a White House briefing, Trump defended his administration's handling of the crisis and said health experts were "ready, willing and able" to move quickly if the virus spreads.
+Gilead starts two late-stage studies to test the drug for coronavirus

+Gilead Sciences Inc said on Wednesday it has started two late-stage studies to test its drug in patients with severe and moderate cases of the illness caused by the coronavirus, sending its shares up 4% in extended trading.
+Beginning March, the studies will test the experimental antiviral drug, remdesivir, among nearly 1,000 patients at medical centers across Asian countries, as well as in other nations with high numbers of diagnosed cases, the company said.
+South Korea launches 'drive-thru' coronavirus testing facilities as demand soars

+From inside his car, a driver is checked for any fever or breathing difficulties by medical staff in protective clothing and goggles who lean in through the window at a new drive-thru coronavirus clinic in South Korea.
+He drove off after the brief test showed he was clear.
+U.S. FDA official warns of the possibility of coronavirus pandemic

-A U.S. Food and Drug Administration official said on Wednesday that the three-month estimate for coronavirus vaccine to enter human trials may be too aggressive.
-"We're hoping in next quarter or 2 there will be a vaccine that will be ready to move" into human trials, Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, said at a conference in New York.
+A U.S. Food and Drug Administration official on Wednesday pointed to the spread of the new coronavirus to six of the world's seven continents as he warned of the potential for a global pandemic.
+"We have to be alert to the possibility of a pandemic," Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, said in an interview after a presentation at the SVB Leerink health-care conference in New York.

 Download The Devdiscourse News App for Latest News.